K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 ## Overview

-### HTML
+### HTML, the Uncompilable Document

 HTML4 first emerged in 1999, which is standardized by the Worldwide Web Consortium (or W3C).
-HTML5 launched in 2007 and introduced several new features (e.g. native audio & video, new input controls, graphics, geolocation, web sockets, web stroage, web workers and Ajax improvements), simplifying DOCTYPE declarations.
+HTML5 launched in 2007 and introduced several new features (e.g. native audio & video, new input controls, graphics, geolocation, web sockets, web stroage, web workers and Ajax improvements), simplifying `DOCTYPE` declarations.

 A common structure in HTML5 is as follows, which has been enable to render a complete `.html` page. `<head></head>`, the tags, represent the head elements which contains the meta data of the HTML document. `<body></body>` the tags stand for visible webpage content.